 As a matter of fact, our GPS system works because of Einstein's theory of gravity.

-No, but the point is that what it says is that you can actually, in this, I don't have enough time to go into it, but what this is associated with is the fact that in Einstein's Gravity, the force that we call gravity, is actually not a force at all.
+No, but the point is that what it says is that you can actually, and this, I don't have enough time to go into it, but what this is associated with is the fact that in Einstein's theory, gravity, the force that we call gravity, is actually not a force at all.

 It's actually a bending of empty space.